willothy/awesome-config/.github/README.md

 <img align="right" width="50%" src="./desktop_screenshot.png">

-This is my awful configuration for the almighty AwesomeWM, featuring a user configuration file, repositionable bar and titles, dashboard, notifications, screenshooting tools, multiple colorschemes, and more to come, all done with Awesome's widget API!
+This is my awful configuration for the almighty **AwesomeWM**, featuring a user configuration file, repositionable bar and titles, dashboard, notifications, screenshooting tools, multiple colorschemes, and more to come, all done with Awesome's widget API!